zowe/docs-site/docs/user-guide/configure-zos-system.md

   TSS ADDTO(STC) PROCNAME(ZWESVSTC) ACID(ZWESVUSR)
   ```

-## Configure ZWESLSTC to run Zowe High Availability under ZWESVUSR user ID
+## Configure ZWESLSTC to run Zowe high availability instances under ZWESVUSR user ID

-You need Zowe started task `ZWESLSTC` for Zowe High Availability.
+You need Zowe started task `ZWESLSTC` for Zowe high availability.
 When the Zowe started task `ZWESLSTC` is started, it must be associated with the user ID `ZWESVUSR` and group `ZWEADMIN`.
 A different user ID and group can be used if required to conform with existing naming standards.

 If you have run `ZWESECUR`, you do not need to perform the steps described in this section, because they are executed during the JCL section of `ZWESECUR`.
 ```
-/* started task for ZOWE main server                   */ ...
+/* started task for ZOWE Launcher in high availability               */ ...
 ```